India: Kolkata rape reawakens rage over threats to women – DW – 08/23/2024

 India: Kolkata rape reawakens rage over threats to womenAugust 23, 2024

-People across India have been protesting for weeks over the rape and murder of the 31-year old trainee doctor, which once again has drawn focus to threats that women face in the world's most populous country.
+People across India have been protesting for weeks over the rape and murder of a 31-year-old trainee doctor, which has once again drawn focus to threats that women face in the world's most populous country.

 The young doctor was killed while on duty at a Kolkata hospital earlier this month.
 Medical workers were first to stage protests, but other people soon started joining the marches as anger spread across the nation.